CiscoDevNet/sdwan-devops/.circleci/README.md

 ## Variables

-See the list of possible environment variables in the follwoing table.
+See the list of possible environment variables in the following table.
 They can be set in the project settings, or part of an organization-wide context.
 Without setting the **required** variables, the pipeline will fail.

+Note that the required variables are also set in the [minimal_env.sh](../bin/minimal_env.sh) script.

 > **NOTE** The default values usually come from Terraform defaults defined in the `terraform-sdwan` submodule, not as variables defined in the Ansible code.
 That means that the variables themselves may not be defined at all, even if the table shows they have a default value.